3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 **Q: Where is the link of AOSP on HiKey?**

 96Boards Hikey is officially supported in AOSP.
+Please visit the android.com.

 * [Officially link](https://source.android.com/source/devices.html)

-**Q: Where is the git tree of the kernel source for AOSP?
+**Q: Where is the git tree of the kernel source for AOSP?**

-The source of AOSP for Hikey is hosted at this link.
+The kernel source of AOSP on Hikey is hosted on the googlesource.com.

 * [Hikey at googlesource](https://android.googlesource.com/kernel/hikey-linaro)